jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 Duration when given Hours and Minutes
 ****************************************

 I found a solution that provides the right duration when given sleep time and wake time hours, it does not take minutes into account when doing the calculation.
+For the ``duration`` function to meet the requirements, it has to accept timestamps with hours and minutes for the sleep and wake times.

 RED: make it fail
 ====================